poiou123/Yahoo-Finance-API-wrapper/README.md

   "symbol": "AEEM.PA"
 }
 ```
+### Error codes
+- 429 - not enough resquests avaliable for you API account
+- 404 - symbol not found

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.